 Education, Work & Media History

 University of Western Australia: Bachelor of Physical Education (Graduated 1993).
+Did 3 years of Anthropology with a keen interest in Ethnographic film.

 1992: Casuarina Prison.
 Special Handling Unit.
 Volunteer Recreation Officer.